hyperonecom/h1-generators/README.md

 **Important:** building the application and running it with `node` binary is **not** the recommended way to use this application, since it may lead to errors caused by incorrect paths from `__dirname` resolving.

-Running this command on Windows should generate clients, but lead to errors when application will try to run tests using `/bin/bash`, or other commands required to modify generated client are executed.